nsnarender5511/cpp-site/crules-website/docs/developer-guide/contributing.md

 - Join our community chat
 - Email the maintainers

-Thank you for contributing to crules!
+Thank you for contributing to cursor++!
 Your help makes the project better for everyone.

 ## See Also